Imesi-ile: History

-The first inhabitants in today’s Imesi-ile were Nupe emigrants.
+The probable first inhabitants in today’s Imesi-ile were Nupe emigrants.
 They had with them bronze implements, wooden bows and arrows which could not cope with the giant trees, dense forest, and wild animals of those days.
 They faced uncertainties and near extinction and had to relocate up northern part of the country.
 Several hundred years later, the Oloja, from Ondo, migrated to the present Imesi-ile.
 Within weeks, his half-brother, Odunmorun, also relocated from Ondo to join him and was settled in the present Odunmorun family compound.
 As Oloja, expanded and moved up north, he discovered a hut owned and occupied by, Eye.
 Imesi-ile received her formal original name, Oke-mesin, between the 10th and 11th century AD, when Owa Ooye Saga, a prince of the Olofin of Ile-ife migrated and joined the other families.
 He arrived with the crown gift from his father and thus, was the first Owa Ooye of Imesi-ile.
 Since her founding, many of her citizens had drifted away and founded new settlements named Imasai in Ogun state; Imesi-lasigidi and Okemesi (formerly called Imesi-igbodo or Imesi-odo) both in Ekiti state.
 Also, many settlers relocated to Imesi-ile from different Yoruba towns and Nupe kingdoms.